microsoft/pxt-microbit/docs/device.md

 ## Microphone

 Using the microphone, your programs can detect sounds that are present.
-You check for load or quiet sounds and find out what their sound level is.
+You can check for loud or quiet sounds and find out what their sound level is.

 ## Light level